chohoyoung/QuizAndStudy-JS/README.md

         console.log(a[b]);

   * 1.9.2 Compare and contrast objects and hashtables in JavaScript.
-  * 1.9.3 What's the difference between host objects and native objects?
+  * 1.9.3 host object와 native object의 차이점은 무엇입니까?
 * 1.10 - DOM
   * 1.10.1 Create a function that, given a DOM Element on the page, will visit the element itself and all of its descendents (not just its immediate children).
 For each element visited, the function should pass that element to a provided callback function.